maciekiwaniuk/portfolio/content/blog/ssr-ssg-csr-isr-web-rendering-in-simple-words.md

 For someone just entering the programming world, all these rendering techniques can feel overwhelming.
 Honestly, even developers with years of experience struggle to clearly distinguish between them and know when to use which technique properly.

-Let's cut bullshit and describe it very simply.
+Let's skip the fancy talk and get down to business.
 It will be easier to understand by asking a few questions:

----

-### Do You Need SEO?
+## Do You Need SEO?
 In other words do you need world to know and care about your application?
 - **If you don’t**, go with **CSR**.
   CSR stands for Client Side Rendering what means that your app renders everything in the browser, not on the server.
 This approach gives users better experience during usage of app.
 When you do CSR then your app becomes SPA.
 It stands for Single Page Application.
 That means from server usually is returned only plain div and all content is being generated in user's browser.